-OVERVIEW: Real estate mogul Bruce Karatz and family move their philanthropy through the Bruce Karatz Family Foundation, whose grantmaking focuses on Los Angeles.
+OVERVIEW: Real estate mogul Bruce Karatz and family do their grantmaking through the Bruce Karatz Family Foundation, which prioritizes support for Los Angeles.
 Interests include education and human services.

 IP TAKE: The foundation keeps a low profile and does not accept unsolicited proposals.